Konstantin Gabov

 Freelance:

-On April 27, 2024, Russian authorities detained Gabov in Moscow.
+Gabov—a freelancer for Reuters, German public broadcaster Deutsche Welle, and U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty (RFE/RL)— was detained by Russian authorities On April 27, 2024, in Moscow.
 Courts placed Gabov and freelance videographer Sergey Karelin, who was detained a day before in the northern region of Murmansk on similar charges, under pretrial detention for two months.

-Reuters said Gabov is a “freelance journalist who in the past occasionally contributed to the Reuters news file,” but that he was not working for the news agency at the time of arrest.
+Reuters said Gabov was not working for the news agency at the time of arrest.

-Shortly after Gabov's arrest, the pro-Russian telegram channel Brief published a letter allegedly found in his possession during the search, in which Current Time TV, a Russian-language project of RFE/RL, confirmed cooperating with the journalist.
+Shortly after Gabov's arrest, the pro-Russian telegram channel Brief published a letter Brief said that was found in his possession during the search, in which Current Time TV, a Russian-language project of RFE/RL, confirmed working with the journalist.

-In September, Gabov’s case was sent to court and combined with Karelin’s as well as the cases against Artyom Krieger and Antonina Favorskaya, journalists with independent news outlet SOTAvision who are also accused of cooperation with Navalny’s FBK.
-The trial of the four journalists started behind closed doors on October 2.
+In September 2024, Gabov’s case was sent to court and combined with Karelin’s as well as the cases against Artyom Krieger and Antonina Favorskaya, journalists with independent news outlet SOTAvision who were also accused of cooperation with Navalny’s Anti-Corruption Foundation.
+Their trial started behind closed doors October 2, 2024.

-In late 2024, CPJ emailed the Moscow branch of Russia’s Investigative Committee for comment but received no response.
+In April 2025, CPJ filled out an online form requesting comment on the charges from the Moscow branch of Russia’s Investigative Committee for comment but received no response.